 - Produce evaluation through survey, examination, and analysis

 - Design Tools for Extraction of Oil and Gas from Deep Underground and Offshore and Offshore Reserves

-- Strengthen more oil or gas, develop ways to inject oil, chemical substances, gas, or steam in oil reserves.
+- Strengthen more oil or gas, and develop ways to inject oil, chemical substances, gas, or steam into oil reserves.

 - Make sure that the Oilfield equipment is installed, managed, and maintained properly

 Oil and gas deposits, or reservoirs, rock formations are deeply undergrounded.
-These ponds can be accessed only by the well drilling in the oceans or sea oil rigs the ocean, an answer to petroleum engineering what do they do.
+These ponds can be accessed only by the good drilling in the oceans or sea oil rigs the ocean, an answer to petroleum engineering is what do they do.

 Once oil and gas were discovered, petroleum engineers worked with astronomers and other experts who could understand the geological structure of the rock containing the reservoir.

-Then they set up drilling procedures, design drilling tools, implement drilling plans, and monitor operations, which is one of the answers on what does a petroleum engineer do on a daily basis.
-ALso, you may find it interesting to know what does a reservoir engineer do.
+Then they set up drilling procedures, design drilling tools, implement drilling plans, and monitor operations, which is one of the answers to what does a petroleum engineer do on a daily basis.
+Also, you may find it interesting to know what does a reservoir engineer do.

 Types of petroleum engineers